-FEDERAL FISHERIES CLOSURE REVIEW FCR21-08
+FEDERAL FISHERIES CLOSURE REVIEW FCR21-09

-Closure Location: Unalaska Lake-Salmon
+Closure Location: Summers and Morris lakes-Salmon

 Current Federal Regulation

-§27(e)(6) Aleutian Islands Area
+§ .27(e)(6) Aleutian Islands Area

+- (iv) You may not subsistence fish for salmon in the following waters: - (B) The waters of Summers and Morris Lakes and their tributaries and outlet streams;

+Relevant Federal Regulations

-(iv) You may not subsistence fish for salmon in the following waters: (A) The waters of Unalaska Lake, its tributaries and outlet stream; Relevan t Federal Regulations §100.25 Subsistence taking of fish, wildlife, and shellfish: general regulations.
-Subsistence fishing permit means a subsistence harvest permit issued by the Alaska Department of Fish and Game or the Federal Subsistence Board. §27 Subsistence taking of fish area.
+§100.25 Subsistence taking of fish, wildlife, and shellfish: general regulations.

+Subsistence fishing permit means a subsistence harvest permit issued by the Alaska Department of Fish and Game or the Federal Subsistence Board.

+§ .27 Subsistence Taking of Fish

+- (b) Methods, means, and general restrictions. - (16) Unless specified otherwise in this section, you may use a rod and reel to take fish without a subsistence fishing permit.
+Harvest limits applicable to the use of a rod and reel to take fish for subsistence uses shall be as follows: - (i) If you are required to obtain a subsistence fishing permit for an area, that permit is required to take fish for subsistence uses with rod and reel in that area.
 The harvest and possession limits for taking fish with a rod and reel in those areas are the same as indicated on the permit issued for subsistence fishing with other gear types.

-(b) Methods, means, and general restrictions.

-(16) Unless specified otherwise in this section, you may use a rod and reel to take fish without a subsistence fishing permit.
-Harvest limits applicable to the use of a rod and reel to take fish for subsistence uses shall be as follows: (i) If you are required to obtain a subsistence fishing permit for an area, that permit is required to take fish for subsistence uses with rod and reel in that